Ben Tzur: Music career

 In September 2022, he released a cover of Avi Aborumi single "What's Going on in Your Head", which he produced himself.
 This cover was very successful, even gaining more views on YouTube than the original performance version.
 In March 2023, he released the song "Remember Us", a duet with singer Meitar Rubin.
 The song was written and composed by Ron Biton, Maor Shitrit, and Maitar Rubin, and was produced by Maor Shitrit.
 In July of that year, he released his debut album, "When the Sun Rises", which contained 11 songs.
 Ben Tzur participated in the creation of the album songs.

-On February 5, 2024, she released the hit single "Abba", which she wrote and composed alongside Ofir Cohen, who also produced the song alongside Shimon Yehya.
+On February 5, 2024, he released the hit single "Abba", which he wrote and composed alongside Ofir Cohen, who also produced the song alongside Shimon Yehya.
 The song has been covered several times.
 After the success of this song, Ben Tzur subsequent songs dealt with themes of faith.
-On June 2, she released the single "Tashlich".
-On July 22, she released the song "Not Alone", a duet with singer Rotem Cohen.
+On June 2, he released the single "Tashlich".
+On July 22, he released the song "Not Alone", a duet with singer Rotem Cohen.
 The duet spent a week at the top of the Media Forest Hebrew Chart.
-On September 3, she released the song "Faith".
+On September 3, he released the song "Faith".

-On September 25, she released a cover of the song "You Are Beautiful" from Idan Raichel project, which was a success.
+On September 25, he released a cover of the song "You Are Beautiful" from Idan Raichel project, which was a success.

-On November 28, she released the song "Soly".
+On November 28, he released the song "Soly".

-On March 4, she released the single "Stories of the Righteous", a duet with Odeya singer-songwriter.
+On March 4, he released the single "Stories of the Righteous", a duet with Odeya singer-songwriter.
 The song was included on Odeya mini-album, "All the Melodies Are Over".
-On April 7, a day before the release of her second album, she released the song "Bat Shel Melech" featuring Yair Elitzur.
-On April 8, she released her second album, "Everything is Okay", which features eight songs.
+On April 7, a day before the release of his second album, he released the song "Bat Shel Melech" featuring Yair Elitzur.
+On April 8, he released his second album, "Everything is Okay", which features eight songs.
 Ben Tzur participated in the creation of the album's songs.